What is The Network State

 The Network State is a network of tech and crypto cities, colonies and zones across the United States, Latin America, Africa and other parts of the world, financed by tech billionaires and venture capitalists.

-The Network State is a large-scale political and development project allowing venture capitalists to acquire land, build infrastructure, establish sovereignty and operate as a distributed world power.
+The Network State is a global political project allowing venture capitalists to acquire land, build infrastructure, establish sovereignty and operate as a distributed world power.
+It is the rise of a global fascist state.

 The Network State exploits Special Economic Zones (SEZs), areas that exist within a country but under separate laws, forming "states within states".
 The progress of the Network State is often minimized in the press, but its growth to date, and the scope of its projects, are alarming; the Network State already possesses key frameworks and infrastructure of a sovereign state.

-The Network State already has a significant land footprint, residential and office structures, schools, full-time residents, citizenship programs, a crypto economy, the participation of hundreds of startups, its own legal and regulatory frameworks, and its own medical facilities conducting unregulated human experiments.
+The Network State is a serious project that is already under construction around the world.
+The Network State has a significant land footprint, mining projects, residential and office structures, schools, full-time residents, citizenship programs, a crypto economy, the participation of hundreds of startups, its own legal and regulatory frameworks, and its own medical facilities conducting unregulated human experiments.

 Network State Development

 With the election of Trump -- backed by Network State venture capitalists -- there has been serious movement on development of the Network State within the United States.
-OpenAI has announced “AI economic zones”, and Elon Musk has announced that SpaceX will incorporate a new city in Texas.
+OpenAI has announced “AI economic zones”, and Elon Musk incorporated a new city in Texas.
 Trump’s “freedom cities” -- another term for tech elite Network States -- are taking major steps forward.
 According to Wired: "the goal of these cities would be to have places where anti-aging clinical trials, nuclear reactor startups, and building construction can proceed without having to get prior approval from agencies like the Food and Drug Administration, the Nuclear Regulatory Commission, and the Environmental Protection Agency."

-Network State operatives are involved in efforts to buy Greenland, making a trip in 2023 in an attempt to purchase the territory.
-Greenland is looked at as a potential site for the Network State Praxis.
+Network State operatives are involved in ongoing efforts to buy or take over Greenland, making a trip in 2023 in an attempt to purchase the territory; forays have been ongoing.
+Greenland has been looked at as a potential site for the Network State Praxis.
 Praxis is funded by Pronomos Capital, Sam Altman, Joe Lonsdale, the Winklevoss twins, Balaji Srinivasan and other top crypto VCs.
 The website openly states they are building a new nation and "sovereign network" to "reclaim the west".
 It has images and video of its flag, while claiming to be “The Next America.”
 Its CEO, Dryden Brown, has been associated with esoteric fascism.
-Slick marketing, visibility, fundraising and the high-level staffing of Praxis, points to it being a cornerstone of the Network State.

-Two Network State financiers, Sam Altman and Marc Andreessen, have served on an advisory board for NEOM, the "futuristic" new "mega city" project in Saudi Arabia and part of the Saudi Vision 2030 project; 21,000 workers have been killed and 20,000 indigenous people displaced so far.
-NEOM shows a model for Network State sites, implicating large-scale human rights abuses for the enrichment of investors.
-The Network State is a mechanism for colonialism, worker exploitation, harvesting of natural resources, forced cryptocurrency adoption, and large-scale tech projects like AI data centers and tech/crypto cities.
+Two Network State financiers, Sam Altman and Marc Andreessen, have served on an advisory board for NEOM, the "futuristic" new "mega city" project in Saudi Arabia and part of the Saudi Vision 2030 project; 21,000 workers have been killed and 20,000 indigenous people displaced as of 2024.
+NEOM shows a model for Network State sites, implicating sovereign wealth funds, technofascist geopolitical alliances, and large-scale human rights abuses for the enrichment of investors.

 Ideology

-The canonical text on the Network State is by Balaji Srinivasan, former partner at Andreessen Horowitz and former CTO of Andreessen Horowitz crypto behemoth Coinbase.
-The Network State was published in 2022.
-The book has become the catalyst for significant organizing and funding, with conferences held in Amsterdam in October 2023 and in Singapore in September 2024.
+These ideas have crystallized over the years, culminating in a fully realized ideology of the Network State, and canonized in the publication of the book by the same name.
+The Network State is authored by Balaji Srinivasan, "former" partner at Andreessen Horowitz and former CTO of Andreessen Horowitz crypto behemoth Coinbase.
+It was published in 2022.
+The book has become the catalyst for significant organizing and funding, with conferences held in Amsterdam in October 2023, and in Singapore in September 2024 and October 2025.

 From the book: